This post may contain affiliate links from which i can earn a commission

 It is often questioned as to whether yoga exercises are able to help with fat loss over 50.

 However, there are many powerful yoga poses that use body weight to strengthen not just your core muscles but your upper and lower back muscles, as well as your upper body including your arms.
 A wondrous benefit for women who have developed the dreaded ‘turkey flap’.

 Working on your abdominal muscles is the best way for you to return to having a flat stomach.
 Imagine looking great in those figure hugging jeans again thanks to your yoga practice.

-Yoga is good for the body, mind and breath and brings all three together in a harmony which brings confidence, peace, strength and focus to those practicing it.
+Yoga to reduce belly fat is not only good for the body but also the mind and breath and brings all three together in a harmony which brings confidence, peace, strength and focus to those practicing it.

 Sick of trying weight loss programs that don’t work?

-- Of course as with anything to do with reducing belly fat it is important to be eating a healthy wholefood diet.
+- Of course as with anything to do with reducing belly fat it is important to eat a healthy wholefood diet.
 Below are my best tips for losing belly fat

 - Cut out added sugar, including all its derivatives such as maple syrup, honey etc.